logo Calflora, a 501c3 non-profit

 ID Tips on PlantID.net

-[Wikipedia] Description & Distribution: Fritillaria atropurpurea is a species of fritillary known by several common names, including spotted fritillary, purple fritillary, spotted mountainbells, spotted missionbells, and leopard lily.
+[Wikipedia] Range, Similarity to F. pinetorum: Fritillaria atropurpurea is a species of fritillary known by several common names, including spotted fritillary, purple fritillary, spotted mountainbells, spotted missionbells, and leopard lily.
 Distribution Fritillaria atropurpurea is native to the Western United States, where it is often found beneath trees in moldy leaf litter at elevations of 1000 to 3200 m.
 This species has the widest distribution of fritillaries in North America, growing from California, Arizona and New Mexico north to Oregon and North Dakota.
-Description Fritillaria atropurpurea stems are 10 to 20 cm in height and bear narrow, pointed leaves.
-The nodding flower has spreading tepals each one or two centimeters long which are yellowish or cream colored with heavy dark purple-brown mottling.
-The center of the flower has a central style surrounded by stamens with very large yellow anthers.
-This species is similar to Fritillaria pinetorum, but it has nodding flowers compared with the latter's erect blooms. (contributed by Mary Ann Machi)
+This species is similar to Fritillaria pinetorum, but it has nodding flowers compared with the latter's erect blooms. (link added by Mary Ann Machi)

 Suggested Citation